🔥 Free Monthly Webinars (30 minutes): Check out the schedule! Extremely Popular (Don't miss out) 🔥Learn More

 A Frequently Asked Question ("FAQ") is a question that we often receive and have decided to publish an answer online to help our customers (saving all of us time and money).
 Articles in this section provide answers to Frequently Asked Questions in the fire industry.

-1. Residential Buildings: FDCIE Alarm Delay Facility (ADF)
+5. Residential Buildings: FDCIE Alarm Delay Facility (ADF)

 An Alarm Delay Facility (ADFs) may be provided in certain Class 2, 3, and 4 residential buildings, discussing their role in reducing unwanted nuisance fire alarms and the requirements outlined by Australian Standard AS1670.1:2018 for smoke detectors.

-2. Shower steam can cause false alarms
+6. Shower steam can cause false alarms

 One of the most common causes of false alarms in a building with a bathroom is steam from a hot shower.
 Steam is an airborne aerosol that from a smoke detectors perspective is very similar to smoke.
 This can cause a smoke detector to operate unnecessirarly where a bathroom is not well ventilated and a smoke detector is located too cloase to a bathroom door.

-3. AS1670 Access to detectors, control and indicating equipment
+7. AS1670 Access to detectors, control and indicating equipment

 Australian Standard AS 1670.1:2008 provides limited guidance to the installation and subsequent access to fire detectors as well as control and indicating equipment.
 This article covers the requirements in the Standard and follows up with scenarios where limited access to this equipment could adversely affect routine servicing and maintenance.

-4. Tenant & Landlord Obligations for Essential Safety Measures Maintenance
+8. Tenant & Landlord Obligations for Essential Safety Measures Maintenance

 In Victoria, the Retail Leases Amendment Act 2020 clarifies the entitlement of landlords to recover from tenants the costs of installation, repair and maintenance of essential safety measures (ESMs).

-5. Fire Pump Battery Replacement
+9. Fire Pump Engine Start Battery Replacement

 There exists an industry fallacy that batteries for fire systems must be replaced every two years irrespective of condition.
 The reality is that according to Australian Standard AS 1851:2012 this requirement only applies to batteries used for engine start applications.
 In this article we discuss the difference between standby batteries and batteries used for engine start applications.

-6. What is the best type of fire detector for...
+10. What is the best type of fire detector for...

 No one type of detector is most suitable for all applications and the final choice of detector must depend on the individual circumstances.
 In certain situations it may be useful to combine different types of detectors (including multi-criteria detectors) to achieve the best results.